 One of the best animal-based fats is butter derived from pastured, grass-fed animals.
 It’s rich in butyrate, a short-chain saturated fatty acid that a healthy colon also produces from dietary fiber.
-Grass-fed butter is an amazing health food that aids in supplying the body with nutrient-dense fats while promoting a healthy digestive tract.
+Grass-fed butter is an amazing health food that provides the body with nutrient-dense fats while promoting a healthy digestive tract.

-Butter further contains what Dr. Price described as “Activator X,” another catalyzing nutrient that helps the body better absorb vitamins and minerals.
+Butter further contains what Dr. Price described as “Activator X” – another catalyzing nutrient that helps the body better absorb vitamins and minerals.
 Activator X is only present in butter derived from animals that graze a heavy diet of natural grasses.
 It’s not found in conventional butter derived from cows fed soy-based grain feed or cottonseed meal.
+Modern research has identified Activator X as vitamin K2, a nutrient that plays a key role in bone and heart health by regulating calcium levels in the body.
+Vitamin K2 works synergistically with vitamins A and D to direct calcium into your bones and teeth – and away from your arteries and soft tissues where it can cause calcification and disease.

 Butter is one of only two dietary sources (other than mother’s milk for babies) of an important medium-chain fatty acid known as 12-carbon lauric acid.
-Butterfat contains high amounts of this highly-protective anti-fungal and anti-tumoral agent, as does coconut oil.
-(A quick side note here: despite recent news stories that coconut is not healthy because it’s a saturated fat, in my opinion it is the premiere alternative to butter for those who don’t consume animal products.
+Butterfat contains high amounts of this highly protective anti-fungal and anti-tumoral agent, as does coconut oil.
+Lauric acid is converted in the body into monolaurin, a compound that has been shown to destroy lipid-coated viruses (including influenza, HIV, and herpes), eliminate harmful bacteria like H. pylori, combat fungal infections, and support overall immune function.
+(A quick side note here: despite recent news stories that coconut is not healthy because it’s a saturated fat, in my opinion, it is the premier alternative to butter for those who don’t consume animal products.
 One reason is that it also contains exceptionally high levels of medium-chain triglycerides.)

 Here at the Bollinger house, we never go without grass-fed butter and coconut oil (expeller-pressed for cooking and extra-virgin for raw consumption).
 These are our go-to sources of saturated fat and corresponding vital nutrients, and two of the best superfoods that a human being can eat.